Antarctic Explorer

 Arguably the most important part of any trip- The food!
 A Sylvia Earle polar cruise offers hearty delicious cuisine with a variety of options and courses for each meal.
 Mealtimes are a great way to get to know your fellow travelers in the open seating dining room.
 Tea, coffee, and various snacks are available 24 hours a day.
 Enjoy a wide range of house wine, beers, and soft drinks included with dinner, perfect after a long day of exploration.

 Every passenger is also invited to join the cruise ship captain and expedition team for Welcome and Farewell drinks, which include complimentary cocktails and appetizers.
 The bars and lounges aboard the Sylvia Earle are a tasteful, yet inviting place to gather with new friends.
 Enjoy the sunset through the floor-to-ceiling windows that offer stunning views.
-The friendly bartenders aboard the ship will quench your thirst and entertain you with tales of previous adventures.
+The friendly bartenders aboard the ship will quench your thirst and entertain you with stories of their previous adventures.

 Map